 If you'd like to learn how to break the habit of being a people pleaser so you can focus on success as YOU define it, check out our e-book, "How to Stop Being a People Pleaser."

-Once you have clearly and thoroughly isolated what success means to you and know how to get there, we must look at what gets in the way of moving forward.
+Once you have clearly and thoroughly isolated what success means to you and know how to get there, you must look at what gets in the way of moving forward.
 Keeping your attention on your goals and the many milestones to achieve them requires awareness of the obstacles.

 Our "bad" habits may be small such as checking our email dozens of times a day or getting frustrated with our employees or watching too much television.
 However, if the lost time, energy, and opportunities were added up over a ten-year period, those little actions might be what keeps us chained to an unfulfilled life.